 Before we go any further, let’s stop the record for a second and go over what a seller concession is.

-Buyers are always looking to keep the price down and sellers obviously want as much money as they can get of their house.
+Buyers are always looking to keep the price down and sellers obviously want as much money as they can get from their house.
 You can negotiate on the actual price, but seller concessions allow the two parties to negotiate other aspects.

 Concessions allow for sellers to pay for things like prepaid interest points so buyers can get into the house with a lower rate; the appraisal, origination fees, title insurance and so on are also common concessions.